-Medical Personnel

-Lead medical personnel (emergency trained) on site: Clay Rinker, EMT

-Experience in sporting events (Marathon, Triathlon, Open water swim, etc.):

-Will medical personnel be located on the course?
-Yes

-The number of medical personnel will be dependent on the course layout, number of swimmers in the water, expected conditions, etc. How many medical personnel do you plan to have on site?
-More than 7
+Medical Personnel Lead medical personnel (emergency trained) on site: Sarah Schodrof, EMT Experience in sporting events (Marathon, Triathlon, Open water swim, etc.): Yes Will medical personnel be located on the course?
+No The number of medical personnel will be dependent on the course layout, number of swimmers in the water, expected conditions, etc. How many medical personnel do you plan to have on site?
+2